helblazer811/ManimML/Readme.md

 [![GitHub tag](https://img.shields.io/github/v/release/helblazer811/ManimMachineLearning)](https://img.shields.io/github/v/release/helblazer811/ManimMachineLearning)
 [![Downloads](https://static.pepy.tech/badge/manim-ml)](https://pepy.tech/project/manim-ml)

 ManimML is a project focused on providing animations and visualizations of common machine learning concepts with the [Manim Community Library](https://www.manim.community/).
+Please check out [our paper](https://arxiv.org/abs/2306.17108).
 We want this project to be a compilation of primitive visualizations that can be easily combined to create videos about complex machine learning concepts.
 Additionally, we want to provide a set of abstractions which allow users to focus on explanations instead of software engineering.

 *A sneak peak ...*